-Back-to-back: (sometimes written BTB or B2B) is the cruise term for booking two or more sailings in a row on the same ship.
+Back-to-back: (Often written BTB or B2B) is the cruise term for booking two or more sailings in a row on the same ship.

 Closed-loop sailing: A roundtrip itinerary that begins and ends in the same port.
-For ships sailing from United States ports, closed-loop sailings often have different rules that the cruise lines need to follow compared to cruises that begin and end in different ports.
+For ships sailing from United States ports, closed-loop sailings often have more relaxed rules that the cruise lines need to follow compared to cruises that begin and end in different ports.

-Guarantee stateroom: a fare class where cruisers are assigned a cabin before sailing from unallocated inventory.
+Guarantee stateroom: A fare class where cruisers are assigned a cabin from unallocated inventory before sailing.
 Cruisers will receive a stateroom assignment in the cabin category they paid for, or one in a higher category.

-Interior: also called an “inside”, an interior is a stateroom that’s located away from the hull of the ship, in the ship’s interior.
+Interior: Also called an “inside cabin”, an interior is a stateroom that’s located away from the hull of the ship, in the ship’s interior.
 Inside cabins don’t have windows to the outside, although some newer ships might include a virtual window or a window to the interior of the ship.